sophon-org/sophon-light-node/README.md

 If decide not to use Railway, you can use our Docker image making sure to set the following environment variables:
 ```
 OPERATOR_ADDRESS= # your Light Node operator address, which is the one that must receive delegations to be eligible to receive rewards.
 The more delegations, the more rewards, with a cap limit of 20 delegations.
+DESTINATION_ADDRESS= # this is the wallet address that will receive a percentage of your rewards.
+Most likely, this is your delegator's address.
+PERCENTAGE= # this defines the percentage of the total rewards that will be sent to DESTINATION_ADDRESS.
+It must be a decimal from 0.00 to 100.
+Only 2 decimals allowed.
 PUBLIC_DOMAIN= # this is the public domain URL/IP where the node is running so it can be reach by the monitoring servers
 ```